mr-manuel/venus-os_dbus-mqtt-battery/README.md

     }
 }
 ```

 </details>

+### dbus-serialbattery

+If you want to get the values from [`dbus-serialbattery`](https://github.com/mr-manuel/venus-os_dbus-serialbattery) without having to modify any data with Node-RED or other scripts, then with [`dbus-serialbattery`](https://github.com/mr-manuel/venus-os_dbus-serialbattery) version `v2.0.20241223dev` (or later) and `dbus-mqtt-battery` version `v1.0.10-dev (20241223)` (or later) this is easily possible.

+To achieve this you need to:

+1. Make sure to enable `PUBLISH_BATTERY_DATA_AS_JSON` in the `dbus-serialbattery` [`config.ini`](https://github.com/mr-manuel/venus-os_dbus-serialbattery/blob/f769aebeac3eb7a51b5f9c4e26ac3dd422d42eff/dbus-serialbattery/config.default.ini#L461-L463), since it's disabled by default.
+Restart `dbus-serialbattery` after you made the changes.

+   Now the aggregated data is published to `/N/<VRM_ID>/battery/<BATTERY_INSTANCE>/JsonData` on the Venus OS MQTT broker.
+2. In the `config.ini` of `dbus-mqtt-battery` set the Venus MQTT broker and the topic `/N/<VRM_ID>/battery/<BATTERY_INSTANCE>/JsonData` where the data is published.

+Replace the placeholders `<...>` with your values.

+This method will fetch automatically all available data for a specific battery from `dbus-serialbattery`.
+You cannot choose which data you need or not.

 ## Install / Update

 1. Login to your Venus OS device via SSH.
 See [Venus OS:Root Access](https://www.victronenergy.com/live/ccgx:root_access#root_access) for more details.
 2. Execute this commands to download and copy the files:

     ```bash

     wget -O /tmp/download_dbus-mqtt-battery.sh https://raw.githubusercontent.com/mr-manuel/venus-os_dbus-mqtt-battery/master/download.sh

     bash /tmp/download_dbus-mqtt-battery.sh

     ```
 3. Select the version you want to install.
 4. Press enter for a single instance.
 For multiple instances, enter a number and press enter.

     Example:

    - Pressing enter or entering `1` will install the driver to `/data/etc/dbus-mqtt-battery`.
    - Entering `2` will install the driver to `/data/etc/dbus-mqtt-battery-2`.

 ### Extra steps for your first installation

 5. Edit the config file to fit your needs.
 The correct command for your installation is shown after the installation.

    - If you pressed enter or entered `1` during installation:

     ```bash

     nano /data/etc/dbus-mqtt-battery/config.ini

     ```

    - If you entered `2` during installation:

     ```bash

     nano /data/etc/dbus-mqtt-battery-2/config.ini

     ```
 6. Install the driver as a service.
 The correct command for your installation is shown after the installation.

    - If you pressed enter or entered `1` during installation:

     ```bash

     bash /data/etc/dbus-mqtt-battery/install.sh

     ```

    - If you entered `2` during installation:

     ```bash

     bash /data/etc/dbus-mqtt-battery-2/install.sh

     ```

     The daemon-tools should start this service automatically within seconds.